uwsbel/blenderPlugin/README.md

         on the little eye next to the object you wish to turn invisible (upper right by default).
 THe little camera will toggle it invisible for rendering.
+    In blender, the sun will light the same no matter where you place it, but in order to get correct shadows efficently with renderman, there are a few restrictions.
+If you ignore these restrictions your shadows WILL be messed up.
+The sun should just outside of the scene, and the ray coming out from it should pass roughly through the origin.

 **File Format**